GuidanceMantras/GuidanceMantras/README.md

 - Without patience and tolerance, you can not clear any government exams
 - Start preparing for government exams after 21 years and get all the details about the government jobs
 - Plan to attend a 6 months or one years coaching near to your place, for an example, Vijayanagara in Bengaluru.
+- You can take online coaching class on Phsyicswallah https://www.pw.live/, Unacademy https://unacademy.com/ and so on
 - After coaching, start giving exams and simultaneoursly prepare for other exams
 - First and fore most thing is to get any government job(which gives to safety in your life) and focus on higher level government exams
 - After getting first government job, you can still prepare for other government jobs if needed